Deysdeveloper/MoodMate/README.md

 📝 Mood-Based Journaling
 Log your mood and write journal entries to reflect your emotions.

-😊 Animated Mood Picker
+Mood Picker
-Choose how you feel using delightful Lottie animations instead of static emojis.
+pick your mood using Emojis

 📅 My Journals View
 View and edit your personal journal entries at any time.